St. John's Catholic Church (Worcester, Massachusetts): Early establishment

 Catholics immigrated to the Worcester area as early as 1826.
 Most of them were Irish people hired to build the railroads and the Blackstone Canal.
 When they first settled, they had no clergy with them.
 Since all of the churches were Protestant, Robert Laverty, a private citizen, petitioned Bishop Benedict Fenwick of Boston to assign a priest to celebrate mass in Worcester.

 In result, Father James Fitton, a Boston native, visited Worcester monthly starting in 1834.
 He laid the foundation for a church on Front Street, known as "Christ's Church".
 That structure was completed in 1836 and served as a church, rectory, Sunday school, and infirmary.

 After 2,000 parishioners had joined the church, a new building was needed.
 The current building, listed on the National Register of Historic Places, was constructed at number 44 Temple Street in 1845 and dedicated in honor of St. John in 1846.

 Besides that building, Father Fitton established Mount Saint James Seminary, which became the College of the Holy Cross in 1839.
 The Society of Jesus bought the school in 1843, and still own and operate it today.

-From 1836-48, the Penobscot Indians visited the church each winter from Maine.
+From 1836 to 1848, the Penobscot Indians visited the church each winter from Maine.